oneapi-src/oneDAL/docs/source/onedal/gpu_support.rst

 Not all computation modes, methods, and parameters are supported on both CPU and GPU.
 Differences in CPU and GPU support are listed below.

-GPU supported tragets
+GPU supported targets
 *********************
-oneDAL library targets Intel GPUs support only, while technically it should be feasible to run on other HW platforms asuming SYCL runtime availability for platform.
+oneDAL library targets Intel GPUs support only, while technically it should be feasible to run on other HW platforms assuming SYCL runtime availability for platform.